nanoc/nanoc.app/content/tutorial.md

 	Site compiled in 0.01s.

-The number between brackes next to the `output/index.html`filename indicates the time it took for nanoc to compile the home page.
+The number between brackets next to the `output/index.html` filename indicates the time it took for nanoc to compile the home page.
 At the bottom, the total time needed for compiling the entire site is also shown.

 Open `index.html` in the `output` directory in your web browser and your text editor again, and verify that the page has indeed been updated.